Mike-Bell/AdventOfCode2019/README.md

 # AdventOfCode2019
 Advent of code 2019

-Folders are organized by day
+Folders are organized by day.
+Input txt files are all in the `inputs` folder.

-Within each day is a bundle of scripts / node modules, notably two scripts named `solution1.js` and `solution2.js`. `solution1.js` represents the solution for the first part of the problem and `solution2.js` represents the solution to the second part of the problem.
-There should also be modules with tests (hopefully).
+Within each day is a bundle of scripts / node modules, notably two scripts named `solution.js`.
+Within that module, `runPart1` is the method for solving part 1 of the day, and `runPart2` is the method for solving part 2 of the day.
+Solution modules may also define a `parseInput` method.
+If this method is defined, input from the appropriate `inputxy.txt` file will be automatically run through that method before being passed to the solvers.

 To run a given solution, from the top-level folder, run `npm run solution [X]`.
 Where `X` is one of the advent days.
 If a single number is specified, (e.g. `npm run solution 12`), both parts of the solution will be run and their output will be put in the console.
 Alternatively, you can run a single part of the solution, by specifying `1` or `2` after a dash (e.g. `npm run solution 7-1` or `npm run solution 20-2`).